Remarketing vs Retargeting: What’s the Difference and How Do They Work?

 For example, on an ecommerce website, you can build a remarketing list for users who added a product to their basket without completing the transaction.
 This means you can target those most likely to convert, separating them from users who visited your site with little or no purchase intent.

 Building lists is one of the cornerstones of a successful remarketing campaign.
 By segmenting users by their behaviour, it’s possible to tailor the ad messages they’re served based on activity and likelihood of conversion – increasing the effectiveness and performance of your ad campaigns.

 Need help setting up and managing a remarketing campaign?
 Banc can help.
 Our paid media experts use advanced tactics and innovative platforms to deliver the very best results for your website.
-To find out more, read about our paid media offering or email us on email@example.com
+To find out more, email us on email@example.com